katopz/rust-by-practice/solutions/pattern-match/match-iflet.md

 fn main() {
     let alphabets = ['a', 'E', 'Z', '0', 'x', '9', 'Y'];

-    // fill the blank with `matches!` to make the code work for ab in alphabets {
+    // Fill the blank with `matches!` to make the code work for ab in alphabets {
         assert!(matches!(ab, 'a'..='z' | 'A'..='Z' | '0'..='9'))
     }